 sudo echo "$JDK_LIB_PATH/server" | sudo tee -a /etc/ld.so.conf.d/x86_64-linux-gnu.conf

-Note, for mac with M1/M2 chips, you need to the two lines into /etc/ld.so.conf.d/aarch64-linux-gnu.conf
+Note, for mac with M1/M2 chips, the linker file is located in /etc/ld.so.conf.d/aarch64-linux-gnu.conf

 Run ldconfig to reload: